After the dazzle of day is gone,

 The moon, an hour high, is past her half, and looks somehow more like a human face up there than ever before.
 As it grows later, we have such gorgeous and broad cloud-effects.

-The sky held two vast fan-shaped echelons of light clouds, through which the moon waded, now radiating, carrying with her an aureole of tawny transparent brown, and now flooding the whole vast with clear vapory light-green, through which, as through an illuminated veil, she moved with measur’d womanly motion.
+The moon swam on, the sky held two vast fan-shaped echelons of light clouds, through which the moon waded, now radiating, carrying with her an aureole of tawny transparent brown, and now flooding the whole vast with clear vapory light-green, through which, as through an illuminated veil, she moved with measur’d womanly motion.

-Up from the east the silvery round moon, the just-risen moon, shone out from a cloud, and scattered a flood of light on the wooded banks, the water, and everything else, pouring silvery soft its radiant patches over all.
+The silvery round moon shone out from a cloud and scattered a flood of light on the wooded banks, the water, and everything else, pouring silvery soft its radiant patches over all.
 It seemed like a good omen.

 The vitreous pour of the full moon just tinged with blue,